genesiscommunitysuccess/docs/versioned_docs/version-2023.1/01_getting-started/02_quick-start/02_create-a-new-project.md

 ?
 App name alpha
 ```

 Then you are asked to select the App Seed.
 Select `Quick Start Application` from the list.

-Do **not** select the Positions Application.

-If you are asked to overwrite existing files.
-Select **Y**.
+If you are asked to overwrite existing files, please select **Y**.

   ```shell {2} title="Windows Terminal"
 App seed (Use arrow keys)